TweakStyle/documentation/3-CREATE-A-PROJECT.md

     - _Tip: You can several requests in bulk by changing the "From" path with wildcards.
 Click on the parts of the path you want to change into a wildcard._

 ### From a git/github repository
 _For now, TweakStyle does not natively support version control.
-You can use TweakStyle to work on a git project but you'll have to use a third party software for all git operations (clone, pull, compare, commit, ...)._
+You can use TweakStyle with a versioned project, but you'll have to use a third party software for all git operations (clone, pull, compare, commit, ...)._
   - Clone repository: Use third party software or command line: `git clone https://github.com/xxx/xxx`
   - Create the project in TweakStyle: [From existing files on your computer](#from-existing-files-on-your-computer)
   - Makes your changes
   - Commit/Push: Use third party software or command line: `git commit`, `git push`

 ### From a remote server (ftp/sftp)
 _For now, TweakStyle does not natively support FTP or SFTP.
-You can use TweakStyle to work on a remote project but you'll have to use a third party software for all ftp operations (get source and push to remote server)._
+You can use TweakStyle on a project published on FTP, but you'll have to use a third party software for all ftp operations (get source and push to remote server)._
   - Get source: Use third party software
   - Create the project in TweakStyle: [From existing files on your computer](#from-existing-files-on-your-computer)
   - Makes your changes